SC-SGS/microtrafficsim/CONTRIBUTING.md

           doAnything(); // NOT in the loop, but seems to be due to wrong indention

+  // GOOD
-  // GOOD: clear and easy to read for (int i = 0; i < n; i++) {
+  // clear and easy to read

+  for (int i = 0; i < n; i++) {
       for (int j = 0; j < n; j++) {
           // no problem with comments